Introduction

 note

-While Vim script does not facilitate types, Denops uses unknown
+While Vim script does not facilitate types, Denops uses unknown types on the

 interface between Vim and Denops.
 That's why we use

-unknownutil to ensure that the name
+unknownutil to ensure that the name is

-in the above code.
+of type string in the above code.

 Once you've updated the file, restart Vim, and execute the following command, you will see the message "Hello, Your name!".